n9y25ah7/Herbert/README.md

 Herbert is an OS X-style dock, redesigned for touch screens.

 Compile with [theos](https://github.com/dhowett/theos).
-I've tried to make it as easy as possible.
 After installing theos *properly*, and setting your device IP and port, `make package install` should be all you need to run!